 A Little Exercise Goes a Long Way towards Prolonging Life Span

-New Study Reveals the Benefits of Any and All Exercise
+Study Reveals the Benefits of Any and All Exercise

-As it turns out, it doesn’t matter whether you space out your workouts or cram them in on the weekend!
-Researchers at Loughborough University in England conducted a study, proving that, regardless of how or when you exercise, you significantly reduce the risk of premature death.
-The study, published in JAMA Internal Medicine on January 9, 2017, involved a survey of approximately 64,000 adults in the UK from 1994 to 2008.
-Over the course of the survey, the researchers categorized the participants in four categories based on how much they exercise.
+As it turns out, it does not matter whether you space out your workouts or cram them in on the weekend!
+Researchers at Loughborough University in England conducted a study proving that regardless of how or when you exercise, you significantly reduce the risk of premature death.

 • Inactive – 63% of participants